yanggggjie/rising-repo/README.md

 ### roadmap

+- v0.12 optimize

+  - Switching filters is slow 🚧
+  - Add animation, scrolling, hovering and more 🚧

 - v0.12 add create time column and filter

   - Most of the repos in this rank are very old and they are already well known.
-Therefore, it is necessary to add the create time column to discover the rising new stars 🚧
+Therefore, it is necessary to add the create time column to discover the rising new stars ✅

+  - Add age column can filter by  year month and day 🎂

 - v0.11.1 optimize ✅